mattermost/docs/source/developer/slash-commands.rst

 3. You can restrict who can create slash commands in `System Console > Integrations > Custom Integrations <https://docs.mattermost.com/administration/config-settings.html#restrict-managing-integrations-to-admins>`_.

 4. Mattermost outgoing webhooks are Slack-compatible.
 You can copy-and-paste code used for a Slack outgoing webhook to create Mattermost integrations.
-Mattermost `automatically translates the Slack's proprietary JSON payload format <../developer/slash-commands#translate-slacks-proprietary-data-format-to-mattermost>`_.
+Mattermost `automatically translates Slack's proprietary JSON payload format <../developer/slash-commands#translate-slacks-proprietary-data-format-to-mattermost>`_.

 5. The external application may be written in any programming language.
-It needs to provide a URL which reacts to the request sent by your Mattermost server, and send an HTTP POST in the required JSON format as a response.
+It needs to provide a URL which receives the request sent by your Mattermost server and responds with in the required JSON format.

 Share Your Integration
 -----------------------